alanzhaonys/business-location-analysis/README.md

     Type: String
     Default: "your-quicksight-arn"
     Description: >-
       The QuickSight ARN.
-You will need to subscribe to QuickSight Enterprise eition.
+You will need to have QuickSight Enterprise subscription.
       Use this command to find out the ARN: aws quicksight list-users --region <aws-region> --aws-account-id <account-id> --namespace <namespace-name>